See if you qualify for any tax breaks for operating a business from your home.

 To experience our site in the best way possible, please update your browser or device software, or move over to another browser.

 Is your home-based office a place of business?

-A home office will qualify as the principal place of business if you use it exclusively and regularly to conduct administrative or management activities of your trade or business, and if there is no other fixed location of the business where you can conduct these activities.
+A home office will qualify as the principal place of business if you use it exclusively and regularly to meet with clients or to conduct the administrative or management activities of your trade or business.
+There must be no other fixed location of the business where you can conduct these activities.
 Home office deductions cannot be more than your earned income.
-If they are higher, you must carry over the nondeductible expenses to the following year.
-Form 8829, Expenses for Business Use of Your Home, is used to deduct home office expenses for a self-employed person.
-The Tax Cuts and Jobs Act (TCJA or tax reform) suspended the ability to deduct home office expenses for an employee beginning January 2018.
+If they are higher, you may carry over the nondeductible expenses to the following year.
+Form 8829, Expenses for Business Use of Your Home, is used to claim a deduction for home office expenses for a self-employed person.
+The Tax Cuts and Jobs Act (TCJA) suspended the ability to deduct home office expenses for an employee beginning January 2018.

 Do I qualify for home office tax deductions?

 You may be entitled to a tax break if you are operating a business from your home.
-The following questions will help you determine whether you can deduct the business use of your home:
+The following questions will help you determine whether you can deduct expenses incurred in connection with the business use of your home:

 - Is this part of your home used regularly and exclusively in conjunction with your business or work?

 - Is this your primary place of business?

 - Is this where customers and clients meet with you?

 - Is this where you store product samples?